giancarloantonucci/NSDEBase.jl/README.md

 ## Installation

-`NSDEBase` is compatible with Julia `v1.0` and above, and it can be installed from the REPL by running
+`NSDEBase` is a registered package compatible with Julia `v1.0` and above, and it can be installed from the REPL by running
 ```julia
 ]add NSDEBase
 ```